thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_2.md

 AXTreeSerializer is designed so that it doesn't know anything about Blink, and it doesn't interpret any accessibility logic, it just knows how to work with the AXNodeData and AXTreeUpdate data structures.
-In fact, we're using AXTreeSerializer for other accessibility trees in Chromium outside of Blink, and we have extensive unit tests for AXTreeSerializer that serialize from one AXTree into another AXTree to test the logic in isolation.
+In fact, we're using AXTreeSerializer for other accessibility trees in GTx Browser outside of Blink, and we have extensive unit tests for AXTreeSerializer that serialize from one AXTree into another AXTree to test the logic in isolation.